 A Mundane History of the Silicon Valley

-In 1769, Jose Francisco Ortega, scouting for the Portola-Serra party, became the first European to visit the fertile valley that later became known as the Santa Clara Valley.
-The area was inhabited by Indians who were named Los Costanos (the coast people) by the Spanish, and later were called the Ohlone.
+In 1769, Jose Francisco Ortega, scouting for the Portola-Serra Party, became the first European to visit the fertile valley that later became known as the Santa Clara Valley.
+The area was inhabited by natives who were named Los Costanos (the coast people) by the Spanish, and later were called the Ohlone.
 Spain colonized California by establishing a string of 21 churches, called missions, that eventually stretched 600 miles along the California Coast from San Diego to Sonoma.
 The eighth mission, Mission Santa Clara, named for Saint Clare, was founded January 12, 1777.

 In 1821, the Mexicans achieved independence from Spain.